 If the contract doesn’t mention sub-leasing, does that mean that sub-leasing is OK?

-Yes, it is wise to collect a deposit from your sub tenant because you are still responsible for any damages s/he makes while residing in your unit.
+- It is wise to collect a deposit from your subtenant because you are still responsible for any damages they makes while residing in your unit.

 Should I write up a contract when I sublease?

 - Yes, you should.
 It’s always a good idea to keep written records of your agreements.